Tarapith temple: Prasad

-The Temple complex
+The temple complex

 The temple complex houses four other temples beside the main temple which is dedicated to Maa Tara.
-There is the "Chandrachur Shiv Temple" dedicated to Lord Shiva, "Bajrangbali Temple" dedicated to Hanuman and "Maa Shashthi Temple" dedicated to Maa Shashthi.
-There is also "Bamakhyapa Temple" in respect of Bamakhyapa, which was made at the place where he was cremated.
+There is the "Chandrachur Shiv temple" dedicated to Shiva, "Bajrangbali temple" dedicated to Hanuman and "Maa Shashthi temple" dedicated to Maa Shashthi.
+There is also "Bamakhyapa temple" in respect of Bamakhyapa, which was made at the place where he was cremated.

 Spiritual tourism

 Tarapith is one of the prime centres for spiritual tourism in West Bengal as well as Eastern India.
 With an average of 12000 devotees daily and 7 million devotees annually visiting the Tarapith, the economy of the town thrives around it.
 Besides the Tarapith temple, the ISCKON temple, Jagannath temple, Nalateshwari temple and Akalipur Kali temple also draws large number of tourists.
 The place is also visited being the birth place of preachers like "Bamakhepa" and "Nityananda Thakur".

 In 2023, the state government got permission from Ministry of Environment, Forest and Climate Change to build replicas of the 51 sati peeths in Tarapith, close to the Tarapith temple on 14,682 hectares of land.
 Although Mamata Banerjee sanctioned the project in 2017, it was delayed due to the late sanctioning from the central government.
 It will benefit the common people who will be able to visit all the sati peeths at one place, which would have been otherwise not possible for them due to economic reasons.
 Also expected to boost the spiritual tourism in Tarapith, the state government tourism department has sanctioned ₹2 crore funds for the mega project.
-Mamata Banerjee has announced another project "Tarabitan", which will include 21 cottages made over 7 acres of land, within 6-7 km of the temple. ₹5.16 crore have been invested in the project by the state government, which will also include a helipad, several restaurants, a parking plaza, a shopping complex and an auditorium.
+Mamata Banerjee has announced another project "Tarabitan", which will include 21 cottages made over 7 acres of land, within 6–7 km of the temple. ₹5.16 crore have been invested in the project by the state government, which will also include a helipad, several restaurants, a parking plaza, a shopping complex and an auditorium.